embold/emb-integration-samples/remote_scan/remote_scan_example_cxx.md

 ### Run the scan

-With the build done, we can now launch the Embold scan:
+With the build done, we can now launch the Embold scan.

+Review the `repository-configuration.json` once again to check all the values we modified and run the scan:

 ```sh
 user@host:~/opencv/build# /home/user/embold/corona/scanboxwrapper/bin/gammascanner -c /home/user/opencv/repository-configuration.json